UPPMAX/install-methods/apps/R_packages/R_packages-3.3.0-install-README.md

     ./create_html_table.pl table.txt > table.html

-and replace the table in the webpage
+and replace the table in the webpage source for
 <http://www.uppmax.uu.se/support/user-guides/r_packages-module-guide/>.

 I am leaving the `.RData` and `.Rhistory` in place for both the milou and